Canada wins first World Relays mixed 4x100 title from Jamaica, Great Britain and Northern Ireland | TSN

 Canada wins first World Relays mixed 4x100 title from Jamaica, Great Britain and Northern Ireland

-GUANGZHOU, China (AP) — Canada won the first ever World Relays mixed 4x100 title in Guangzhou, China on Sunday.
+GUANGZHOU, China (AP) — Canada won the first ever World Relays mixed 4x100-meter title in Guangzhou, China on Sunday.

-The Canadian team of Sade McCreath, Marie-Eloise Leclair, Duan Asemota and Eliezer Adjibi finished ahead of Jamaica and Great Britain and Northern Ireland as the event made its debut at the World Athletics Relays.
+The Canadian team of Sade McCreath, Marie-Eloise Leclair, Duan Asemota and Eliezer Adjibi finished ahead of Jamaica and Britain as the event made its global debut at the World Relays.

-Canada recorded a winning time of 40.30, with Jamaica taking second in 40.44.
-Third-placed Great Britain and Northern Ireland finished with a time of 40.88.
+Canada recorded a winning time of 40.30, with Jamaica taking second in 40.44 and the team from Britain and Northern Ireland finishing in 40.88.

+South Africa's men won the 4x100-meter and 4x400-meter relays, with Akani Simbine leading the 4x100 team to victory in 37.61 to edge the United States and Olympic champion Canada.

 AP sports: https://apnews.com/sports